vtexdocs/dev-portal-content/docs/vtex-io/Store Framework Apps/pixel-apps/vtex-listrak-pixel.md

 | `merchandiseBlockId` | `String` | The Merchandise Block ID from Listrak's admin.
 Default: `''`              |
 | `templateHTML`       | `String` | The HTML template for the recommender from Listrak's admin.
 Default: `''` |

-:warning: Both props must be filled for the component to render.
+> ⚠️ Both props must be filled for the component to render.

 Example - Listrak provides sample template code that looks like this: